ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/PV-Naming.md

 PV names must start with a letter and must not end with `_` for now (maybe adopt NSLS2 convention of trailing `_` = private names?)

-We can create a separate PV name to describe actual hardware type
+We can create a separate PV name to describe actual hardware type.

+Having followed the [IOC-Naming](OC-Naming) the PV will be:

+    PR:INSTXXCR:DEVICEXX_NN:PVNAME

+ - PR (max 2): Instrument prefix TE - test, IN - Instrument
+ - INST__CR (max 8): Instrument name max 8 characters, if longer then last 2 characters are replaced with a CR16
+ - DEVICEXX_99 (max 11): Name of the device with the device index after it.
+Device index is a two digit number
+ - PVNAME (max 36): PV name

 # IOCs with multiple devices